Our Journey

 Building the church in Africa.

-A tabernacle is a set of steel trusses and a roof system that can easily be shipped to Africa and set up within a matter of a few hours.
+• A tabernacle is a set of steel trusses and a roof system that can easily be manufactured in Africa and set up within a matter of a few hours.
 Recently, tabernacle factories have been established in Africa making the construction process much easier.
 A standard tabernacle is 36’ x 48’.
-The tabernacle can increase in width and additional trusses can give the structure longer dimensions.
 A standard tabernacle will easily seat 250 people.

-The US based church provides funding to purchase the tabernacle and the people to help build the structure.
-Then, ATE takes care of coordinating all the details for the construction of the tabernacle and transporting the people.
+• The US based church provides funding to purchase the tabernacle and the people to help build the structure.
+Then, Africa Tabernacles takes care of coordinating all the details for the construction of the tabernacle and transporting the people.
 Once the steel structure arrives on site, the local church people will help build and complete the tabernacle.

 Often church attendance will increase dramatically; even doubling within the first week.